IgVincon/IgVincon.github.io/pages/about.md

      style="border-radius:1rem;
             display:inline-block;
             float:right;
-            margin:1rem 0rem 4rem 2rem;
+            margin:1rem 0rem 3rem 2rem;
             width:40%;
             " >

 # About myself
-I'm a former Researcher transitioning to Software Development, with 5+ years of experience in Data Analysis and a background in Data Science.
+I'm a former Researcher transitioning to Software Development, with work experience in Data Analysis and a background in Data Science.
 Naturally inquisitive, problem-solver and good communicator.

 ### What I used to do
-Previous related experience includes developing an ETL pipeline from web scrapped data, predicting vote intention with decision trees from questionnaire data, assisting in predicting grade retention with decision trees based on a child development measurement.
-I have two peer-reviewed papers published, one book chapter and 10+ data driven reports addressed to authorities such as The World Bank.

-I’m @IgVincon, former research assistant transitioning to software development.
-Previously, I worked as a core team member of INDI (a national scale applied research project) as a research assistant doing data analysis with Python.
-This brought me closer to the development side of things and got drawn in by the use of problem-solving skills and the possibility of creating something from scratch.
-Currently working as a Configuration Engineer for an American IT company that provides services for the insurance sector.

-Former Researcher, transitioning to Software Development, with a background in Data Science and Applied Research.
-Career highlights include working for 5+ years in [INDI], a research project of national scale, co-author of two peer reviewed papers[^1]<sup>,</sup> [^2], [a book chapter] and 10+ data driven reports addressed to authorities such as The World Bank.
+I worked as a Researcher for 5+ years in [UDELAR] as a core team member of [INDI], a national scale applied research project, doing data analysis with Python (among other things).
+There I got the chance to work on some interesting stuff as predicting grade retention with decision trees based on INDI's standardized results and an ETL pipeline from web scrapped data to assess [department research production].
+During that time I co-authored two peer-reviewed papers[^1]<sup>,</sup> [^2], [a book chapter] and 10+ data driven reports addressed to authorities such as The World Bank.

+The use of problem-solving skills, as well as Python, brought me closer to Data Science, which in turn brought me closer to Software Development.
+The similar skillset (albeit in a different way), plus the rush of creating something from scratch and making it work made me switch careers in a heartbeat.
+As a long-term goal, I would like to combine both my knowledge and expertise in research and data analysis with software development to become an ML Engineer.

 ### Where I’m at now
-Currently working as a Configuration Engineer for an American IT company that provides services for the insurance sector while honing skills on free time by participating on the challenges organized by [DevChallenges].
+Currently I work as a Configuration Engineer for [Combined Ratio Solutions], an American IT company that works as a Software Factory providing services for the insurance sector.
+In my day-to-day tasks I mainly set up and test different companies' website.
+It usually involves some technical skills (using X, Y, Z) as well as some people skills when talking to clients.

 ### My stack so far